 Or they can call into school and report to reception.

 If a child is absent we will:

 Every half-day absence from school has to be classified by the school (not by the parents), as either AUTHORISED or UNAUTHORISED.
 This is why information about the cause of any absence is always required.

 Authorised absences are mornings or afternoons away from school for a good reason like illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause.

 Unauthorised absences are those which the school does not consider reasonable and for which no “leave" has been given.
 This type of absence can lead to the Authority using sanctions and/or legal proceedings.
 This includes:

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best sorted out between the school, the parents and the child.
-If a parent thinks their child is reluctant to attend school then we will work with that family to understand the root problem.
-We can use outside agencies to help with this such as the School Nurse or the education Welfare Officer.
+If a parent thinks their child is reluctant to attend school then we will work with that family to understand the root problem and provide support for the child and the family.

 Parents are expected to contact school at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.

 If difficulties cannot be sorted out in this way, we may refer the child to the Education Welfare Officer from the Local Authority.
 He/she will also try to resolve the situation by agreement but, if other ways of trying to improve the child’s attendance have failed and unauthorized absences persist, these Officers can use sanctions such as Penalty Notices or prosecutions in the